Below are the answers to some of the questions we are asked about Wheels of Time:

 We do expect younger children receiving badges to have an appreciation of the exhibits and displays at the museums and heritage sites visited.

 For how long will Wheels of Time run?

 The scheme will run until about March 2018 but some Wheels of Time museums and heritage sites are not open during the winter period.
 Check opening times and dates of each site by clicking on its name to the right.

-It is our intention to run the scheme again next year with even more sites, but this depends on how well the scheme runs this year and whether we can raise the necessary funding.
+It is our intention to run the scheme again next year with even more sites, but this depends on whether we can raise the necessary funding.
 We’ll publish more information when a decision has been made in January 2018.